Loading...

 Port 2222

 Moving off the default port can reduce unsolicited scan traffic and credential stuffing noise.
-It is not a substitute for real access control, but it can reduce operational distraction.
+Treat this as noise reduction, not a security boundary.

 Step 5 : Restart the SSH service to apply changes.